pencer-io/pencer-io.github.io/_posts/2020-05-14-ctt-htb-devel.md

 2840 bytes sent in 0.00 secs (17.3618 MB/s)
 ```

-Start msfconsole with handler listening:
+Switch back to browser and open the spen.aspx file we just uploaded.
+The start msfconsole with handler listening:

 ```text
 msf5 > use exploit/multi/handler